DNA

 This constant, numerically equivalent to the Golden Ratio,

-1.618, was found to compose the dimensional constants of
+1.618, was found to compose the universal dimensional constants of

 physics.
-Among other matters, this constant defines or manifests
+Among other matters, this constant, which is universal, defines or manifests

 an underlying developmental, dynamical pattern in all physical